AveryS00/song-link-bot/README.md

 ## Known Issues
 ```
 Unknown interaction of what happens when using fill command over a song that doesn't exist
+Need to test: adding 100 or more songs, playlists with more than 100 songs.
+fill command not time gated
 reset not implemented
 caching not implemented
+no help command, likely implementation is to just redirect to this github when asked
 ```

 ## Commands: